DeepikaRajendran/dev-mom/_posts/2017-11-24-template-data-binding-Part-2.md

 In the [previous post](https://deepikarajendran.github.io/dev-mom/template-data-binding/), we have learnt to do simple template binding from the component property.

 ### Now, we'll see how to
-1. bind property from a component to its parent component
+1. bind property between a child component and its parent component

 2. list baby toys using *ngFor directive.